sh1katagana1/spiderfoot-modification-project/spiderfoot-modification-project/spiderfoot-basics/spiderfoot-basics.md

+# Spiderfoot Basics

+***

+## Summary
+I will be doing a lot of modification to the default open source Spiderfoot to accomplish having a good OSINT tool with graphing and correlations.
+Before that happens, we need to understand how Spiderfoot works, so let's tear it up!

 ## Spiderfoot Install
 Navigate to https://github.com/smicallef/spiderfoot and you will see all the different details and structure of Spiderfoot.
 You can install it from source or use Docker.
 For this tutorial we will install from source.
 ```